scikit-image/scikit-image/doc/source/user_guide/visualization.rst

 Data visualization
 ------------------

-Data visualization takes an important part in image processing.
+Data visualization takes an important place in image processing.
 Data can be a simple unique 2D image or a more complex with multidimensional aspects: 3D in space, timeslapse, multiple channels.